Shadows of Time: Plot

 The film opens with the elderly Ravi driving to an abandoned carpet factory in West Bengal.
 As he explores the remains of the factory, he finds his bed and other memoirs.
 The story reverts to the early 1940s in pre-independent India, with Ravi Gupta a child laborer in the factory, saving up his earnings so that he can leave the factory one day.
 Ravi befriends a girl of his own age, Masha, who's been sold to the factory by her father.
 When the obstinate factory manager tries to sell Masha to a rich man, Ravi unsuccessfully tries to match the bid.
 He subsequently gives her the money to escape, and as they part Masha promises to wait for Ravi at every full moon at Calcutta's great Kali temple.

 Years later, the adult Ravi leaves the factory and sets out for Calcutta.
 He begins working for an old carpet seller and his granddaughter, Deepa.
 Masha has become a professional courtesan in Calcutta, romanced by a customs officer, Yani Mishra.
 Masha goes to the Shiva temple every full moon to possibly meet Ravi, who himself is trying to search for her.
 They almost meet one night, but are separated by the chance arrival of Deepa, who Masha thinks is Ravi's wife.
 Masha decides to marry Yani, and Ravi, thinking Masha has forgotten him, finally marries Deepa.

 Ravi renovates the carpet shop and becomes an Exporter of carpets.
 A few years later, he meets Yani, who had once bought a carpet from him to impress Masha.
 Yani invites him and Deepa to a dinner party, where Ravi and Masha finally meet.
 Perplexed at first, their mutual attraction gradually turns into an extra-marital affair.
 When Yani announces that he has been transferred to Kerala, Masha gets scared at the thought of losing Ravi again and asks him to take some action.
 Confused, Ravi arrives at the railway station but lets her down.
 The two leave, with Yani telling Ravi, just before boarding, that Masha is pregnant.

-A few years later, Yani visits Ravi and tells him that Masha delivered a boy in Kerala, but he discovered that it wasn't his, so he expelled them from his house.
+A few years later, Yani visits Ravi and tells him that Masha delivered a boy in Kerala, but he discovered that it was not his, so he expelled them from his house.
 Ravi goes to the brothels, where he finds Masha and their son, but she refuses to see him.
 Ravi departs, sliding a packet full of money into her room before leaving.

 The film comes to the present time where elderly Ravi is at the factory.
 He hears a little girl and her grandmother in the courtyard.
 He starts talking to them and finds out that the grandmother is Masha, who is still waiting for Ravi to come; because this was the place where they first met.
 Ravi is astounded, but in the end he decides to walk away.
 The little girl asks her grandmother who he was, to which she replies, "It was Ravi".